1. Check for unclaimed cheques

 Going back to university is stressful enough when you’re not under the threat of a global pandemic.
 Thankfully, the government will give you some extra money for your troubles.

-Because students are even more broke than usual during COVID-19, the payout for the Canada Student Grant has been boosted for the last few years.
+The payout for the Canada Student Grant has been boosted for the last few years.
 The grant helps students from low- and middle-income families who are enrolled in undergraduate studies.

 Until the end of the 2022-2023 academic year, the Canada Student Grant for full-time students is now up to $6,000 per year or $750 for each month you’re studying.